 A typical workflow can check for an intended result and perform an action based on the response.
 For instance, you can create a workflow to delete older or unnecessary folders when the memory in the disk shrinks below the threshold value.

-Workflows offer a solution for faults and helps maintain the continuous uptime of servers.
+Workflows offer a solution for faults and helps constantly maintain and monitor server uptime.

-OpManager helps you gain insights about server performance in an integrated, centralized view.
+OpManager helps you gain insights about server uptime and performance in an integrated, centralized view.
 This helps you stay on top of your network servers.
-It highlights information about alarms, availability, response time of servers, and performance statistics of all servers on your network.
+It highlights information about alarms, availability, response time of servers, and performance statistics of all servers on your network through:

 The dashboard is user-friendly and can be customized to your organization's specific requirements.
 It also offers a CCTV view that can be configured to display a required dashboard at regular intervals.